wgross/domain-service-proto/README.md

 Also an OpenId description and a swagger UI is provided by the service.

+## Operation Goals

 **Design Goal 5: A powershell client should be available allowing to interact with the service for inspection or automation scenarios**

 A powershell client is helpful in scenarios for test, maintenance and enterprise integration.
 The powershell already provides commands to interact with web services like Invoke-RestMethod which will relay already to the standard conform HTTP behavior described in design goal 4.
 This project will provide such a client including tests.

 **Design Goal 6: Behavior of all components should be observable with logfile wich is easily queriable**

 Logging done using structured logging which creates JSON formatted log files.

+**Design Goal 7: Access to domain service requires authenticationa and authorization**

+The domain service requires and Bearer access token, clients authentication at an OpenId Connect services.